 - Students are selected on the basis of their academic qualifications as well as work and other relevant experience.

 The Programme’s language of instruction is English.
-Non-native English speakers need to provide proof that their knowledge of English meets one of the following four requirements:
+Non-native English speakers need to provide proof that their knowledge of English meets one of the following five requirements:

 - TOEFL-test [min. score 233 (computer-based) min. score 90 (internet-based) min.score 577 (paper-based)]